Alumni, Foster Care Organization to Offer Summer Camp for Foster Children and Youth

 “While We Live, We Serve”

 The Office of Religious Life & Service is helping to bring the Fostering Great Ideas camp to campus.
-To learn more about the culture of service at PC, please visit Religious Life & Service.
+To learn more about the culture of service at PC, please visit Religious Life & Community Engagement.